 If you have been charged with domestic violence, domestic abuse, or domestic battery, you should consult with an experienced criminal defense attorney.
 Contact our law firm today for a free, no-obligation consultation to discuss your case.

 It is against the law to hit, threaten, or belittle anyone, even your loved ones.
 This sort of abuse is considered domestic violence and can often be charged as either a felony or a misdemeanor.
 Since family members are involved, the situation can become very emotionally heated.
 Worse yet, you could be falsely accused.
 You could end up with a criminal record, limitations on your rights, and perhaps serve jail time.
 Your freedom is precious.
-Don’t delay in calling an experienced San Diego domestic violence lawyer with the Law Offices of Elliott N. Kanter.
-Protect your rights.
-Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.
+Don’t delay in calling an experienced San Diego domestic violence lawyer with The Law Office of Elliott Kanter.

 Domestic violence doesn’t happen simply between married individuals.
 Any assault or threatening behavior may be considered domestic violence including the following relationships:

 When children are involved: A case of domestic assault becomes more emotional and more serious when children are involved.
 Children can be victims of violence or threatened assault either directly or indirectly.
 Even if a child isn’t the direct victim, child endangerment charges can be justified.
 It can be a very traumatic situation if a child sees their parents or loves ones fighting, yelling, or committing acts of abuse.